Below is a list of our most frequently asked questions. If you have more questions, feel free to email us at email@example.com.

 How do I apply for university scholarships?

-Applicants to the School of Engineering are required to submit an essay.
+Applicants to the College of Engineering are required to submit an essay.
 This essay doubles as the essay required for scholarship eligibility.
-Therefore, you are automatically eligible for university-sponsored merit scholarships upon acceptance into the university and the School of Engineering.
+Therefore, you are automatically eligible for university-sponsored merit scholarships upon acceptance into the university and the College of Engineering.
 No further application or effort is required for these merit-based scholarships.
 You must, however, follow the deadlines requested by the Office of Undergraduate Admissions.

-What academic parameters and scores are viewed favorably for admission to the School of Engineering?
+What academic parameters and scores are viewed favorably for admission to the College of Engineering?

 A strong high school regimen of college preparatory courses is required for success in engineering and computer science at the college level.
 These classes would include advanced mathematics (trigonometry, pre-calculus and calculus), physics, computer programming, chemistry and biology.
 Honors classes, advanced placement courses, dual enrollment or IB courses in English, government, science, history and engineering are viewed favorably.